|

 The best inversion tables are an effective way to reduce back pain, improve posture, and increase flexibility.

-If one of these alternatives appeals to you, the proper precautions must be taken.
+But, if one of these alternatives appeals to you, the proper precautions must be taken.
 Here’s how to get the most out of any alternative:

 1. Start Slowly: